berkeleyauv/electrical_training/README.md

 > "*Note: Feel free too ask/wait for a electrical team member to help you when working on this training to prevent frustration.*"

-> "*Note: If you already feel comfortable with all the concepts below, feel free to skip this whole training all together.*"
+> "*Note: If you already feel comfortable with all the concepts below, feel free to skip this whole training all together and work on the project*"

-### Pre-requities:
+### Prerequisites:
 - None

 At the end of the training, you will know: